|Courtesy Kari Reine|

 Families show their love to special needs relatives in amazing ways, often through a lifetime of dedicated service, patience, and kindness.
 Many families also make great sacrifices to save money to help their disabled loved ones maintain a good quality of life, even after the deaths of the non-disabled family members.
 Supplemental needs trusts can help secure a family’s goal to care for a disabled family member into the future.

 Note: The information above is not legal advice and is not the basis of an attorney-client relationship.
-If you need assistance, you should hire an attorney to assist you with your individual legal needs.
+If you need assistance, you can hire an attorney to assist you with your individual legal needs.